 Arthur F. and Marian W. Stocker Professor of Classics.
 His work concentrates in Latin poetry, particularly its religious background and affinities with Hellenistic poetics.
 He is the author of Apollo, Augustus, and the Poets (Cambridge, 2009), which was awarded the 2010 Charles J. Goodwin Award of Merit by the American Philological Association, Ovid's Elegiac Festivals (Peter Lang, 1991) and numerous articles on various Latin authors.

-Associate Professor of Classics and Director of Undergraduate Programs.
+Associate Professor of Classics.
 His research centers on late and medieval Latin, as well as on Latin palaeography and manuscript studies.
 His publications include a translation of Marcus Aurelius's Meditations (Modern Library, 2002) and numerous articles on various aspects of Greek and Latin literature.
 He is currently finishing a new edition with commentary on the late antique North African mythographer Fulgentius.

 Professor of Classics.
 His chief area of research is the historical development of the Greek language, and he is particularly interested in the syntax of the Greek verb, particles and prepositions, and the role of bilingualism in shaping Jewish and Christian Greek.
 He is the author of Expressions of Agency in Ancient Greek (Cambridge, 2005) and Expressions of Time in Ancient Greek (Cambridge, 2014).
 His current project is a linguistic history of Greek prose style.